We Can Help You Get Your Rightful Disability Benefits And Ensure You Are Properly Rated

 When you signed up to serve our country through military service, you were no doubt informed that in case of injury or disease occurring during or soon after your time in the army, navy or other military branch, you could be eligible for disability benefits.

-J Bryan Jones III Law Offices in Lake Charles, serving Louisiana and the Houston metro area, offers information, advice and advocacy for veterans who are eligible for disability benefits.
+J Bryan Jones III Law Offices in Lafayette, serving Louisiana and the Houston metro area, offers information, advice and advocacy for veterans who are eligible for disability benefits.

 You may have been honorably discharged and are now unable to work because of one or more service-connected disabilities such as a: